Sunday, February 25, 2024

 "Rio Rita" (1942)

-Apparently the success of the boys' movies caught the attention of mega-studio MGM and since Bud and Lou had a clause in their contract with Universal that they could make a picture a year for another studio, they wound up making three at MGM.
+Apparently the success of the boys' movies caught the attention of mega-studio MGM and since Bud and Lou had a clause in their contract with Universal that they could make a picture a year for another studio, they wound up making three at MGM over the next few years

 Fair enough, but the only problem is that a glossy studio like MGM had no idea what to do with a wacky comedy team.